 Tulip can be used to create all kinds of frontline operations apps.
 Some examples include:

 - Interactive Work Instruction

 - Machine Monitoring

 - KPI Dashboards

 Building Tulip Apps is easy using a simple drag-and-drop interface!
-The Tulip App Builder (shown below) allows process engineers to use an intuitive visual builder to create apps for the production floor.
+The Tulip App Editor (shown below) allows process engineers to use an intuitive visual editor to create apps for the production floor.

-The Tulip App Builder allows you to build logic into your apps using "triggers."
+The Tulip App Editor allows you to build logic into your apps using "triggers."
 You can use triggers to control the flow of the App as well as enable data collection.